supermasita/uft/README.md

 UFT could be thought as a simple alternative to other encoding software such as: Handbrake, Sorenson Squeeze, Windows Movie Maker, etc.

-####  What is not UFT?

-UFT is not a fully featured video edition and encoding software.
-We focus on simple and reliable operation.

-We plan to extend UFT with other proyects built around it but the "core" will always be as simple as possible.

 #### Features

 * Multisite in mind.